yclas/guides/docs/Publish-options-configure-google-maps-settings.md

 -   **Google Maps API Key** (step-by-step below ⤵️)
 -   **Google map style**: Custom Google Maps styling.
 -   **Google map zoom level**: Google map default zoom level.
 It will be applied on the map in the Publish New page and Ad page.
 -   **Map latitude coordinates**: Google map default latitude coordinates.
 It affects the map in the Publish New page.
+(You can get lat and long here https://www.latlong.net/)
 -   **Map longitude coordinates**: Google map default longitude coordinates.
 It affects the map in the Publish New page.
 -   **Auto locate distance**: Sets maximum distance of closest suggested locations to the visitor.